 However, the brass industry is on the cusp of dramatic change.
 The maximum amount of lead permitted in "lead-free” brass was reduced in California from 4% to 0.25% in 2010, and the US federal government moved to this same low limit from 8% in the Reduction of Lead in Drinking Water Act in 2014, with compliance certification required in the near future.
 The hurdles for compliance with this regulation are immense, with thousands of US communities subject to significantly higher lead levels than the much-publicized case of Flint, Michigan.
 In Australia, 56% of sampled household water samples have detectable levels of lead, with 8% exceeding drinking water guidelines, and legislation is expected that will dramatically reduce the allowable lead in brass plumbing from the current 4.5%.
 Such landmark restrictions have placed brasses in the metallurgical spotlight with a pressing need to meet new health and industrial processing demands.

-In 2021, Prof Bassman and Prof. Aurora Pribram-Jones (HMC Chemistry '09) at UC Merced were awarded a grant from the International Research Experiences program at NSF: "US-Australia collaboration on a new class of lead-free copper alloys to meet international health demands."
+In 2021, Prof Bassman and Prof. Aurora Pribram-Jones (HMC Chemistry '09) at UC Merced were awarded a grant from the International Research Experiences program at NSF: "US-Australia collaboration on a new class of lead-free copper alloys to meet international health demands" (awards 2106617 to HMC and 2106756 to UC Merced).
 This is Prof. Bassman's fourth NSF grant to support collaboration with researchers at UNSW and it is exciting that our long-time collaborator is now a co-PI and students from UC Merced will join the team.
-We are recruiting the cohort who will start learning in January and travel to Australia in summer 2023!
+We will soon be recruiting the cohort who will start learning in January and travel to Australia in summer 2024!

 In 2013-2015 HMC students developed a family of compositionally-complex brass and bronze alloys at UNSW - this was one of our first projects in the field.
 Students and collaborators